-Radiocarbon measurements were used to assess differences in the age of respired versus soil carbon, and We used radiocarbon measurements to estimate the potential contribution of fossil organic C to the total soil organic C content and to the $CO_2$ respired during incubations.
-For the later, Wwe focused on the mixed sediment region, as the only geochemical region where soil parent material contains fossil organic C. We used a two end member mixing model following (Schuur et al., 2016) to calculate the fraction of the C in the sample originating from biogenic vs. fossil organic C as follows:
+195 We used radiocarbon measurements to estimate the potential contribution of fossil organic C to the total soil organic C content and to the CO2 respired during incubations.
+We focused on the mixed sediment region, as the only geochemical region where soil parent material contains fossil organic C. We used a two end member mixing model to calculate the fraction of the C in the sample originating from biogenic vs. fossil organic C as follows:

-$$F{FOC} f{FOC} + F{bio} f{bio} = F{sample} \tag{1}$$

-where FFOC, Fbio and Fsample represent the fraction modern radiocarbon content (F), of fossil organic C, biogenic C and the measured sample (bulk soil organic C or respired CO2) respectively; and fFOC and fbio represent the proportion of fossil organic C and biogenic C contributing to the sample, respectively.
-For this estimate, we assumed that fossil organic C is free of C due to the high age of parent material (Doetterl et al., 2021 in review; Schlüter, 2006).
-Further, we assumed that biogenic SOC in the mixed sediment sites had the same radiocarbon values (Fbio) with depth as the mean depth-specific radiocarbon content biogenic SOC from active biological cycling in plant-soils systems (Cerri et al., 1985; Kalks et al., 20210 in review).
+$$200 \quad F{FOC} f{FOC} + F{bio} f{bio} = F{sample} \tag{1}$$ where F{FOC} , F{bio} and F{sample} represent the fraction modern radiocarbon content (F), of fossil organic C, biogenic C and the measured sample (bulk soil organic C or respired CO2) respectively; and f{FOC} and f{bio} represent the proportion of fossil organic C and biogenic C contributing to the sample, respectively.
+For this estimate, we assumed that fossil organic C is free of 14C due to the high age of parent material (Doetterl et al., 2021 in review; Schlüter, 2006).
+Further, we assumed that biogenic SOC in the mixed sediment sites had the same radiocarbon values (F{bio}) with depth as the mean depth-specific radiocarbon content measured from plateau soils of the mafic and felsic regions (regions without fossil organic C) and that these values represent biogenic SOC from active biological cycling in plant-soils systems (Cerri et al., 1985; Kalks et al., 2020 in review).
 However, because rates of biogenic C cycling likely vary across sites, with potentially slower biogenic cycling in mixed sediment sites (see Discussion), this estimate is likely an upper bound on the fossil organic C contribution to these samples.
 Based on these assumptions, we reduced Eq.
-(1) and solved for the proportion of biogenic organic C (fbio) as follows:
+(1) and solved for the proportion of biogenic organic C (f{bio}) as follows:

-$$f{bio} = F{sample} / F{bio} \tag{2}$$
+$$f{bio} = F{sample} / F{bio}$$ (2)

-The fraction of fossil organic C was then calculated as follows:
+215 The fraction of fossil organic C was then calculated as follows:

-$f{FOC} = 1 - f{bio} \tag{3}$
+$$f{FOC} = 1 - f{bio} \tag{3}$$

-Finally, since fossil organic C is not renewed, we assessed the time it would take to respire all fossil organic C from soil samples under the conditions of our lab incubation experiments, assuming constant respiration rates, by calculating the ratio of the proportion of fossil organic $C(f{FOC})$ in the bulk soil, and its respiration rate.
+Finally, since fossil organic C is not renewed, we assessed the time it would take to respire all fossil organic C from soil samples under the conditions of our lab incubation experiments, assuming constant respiration rates, by calculating the ratio of the proportion of fossil organic C (f{FOC}) in the bulk soil, and its respiration rate.
 The conditions of our incubation experiment, (well aerated as well as sufficient moisture and heat for microbial processes) simulate to some extent the conditions found in topsoils of our investigated tropical forest environment.
 However, they do not represent in situ conditions for subsoils.
 Hence, the calculated fossil organic C depletion rates for subsoils would only be applicable to conditions in which subsoil would experience surface environmental conditions, for example, after the erosional removal of topsoil.